Need to talk? Call 1800 882 436.

 Other changes

-If you have had a miscarriage near 20 weeks, your breasts may produce milk.
+If you have had a miscarriage close to 20 weeks of pregnancy, your breasts may produce milk.
 Please talk to your doctor or midwife if you have any questions or concerns.

 When should I follow up with my doctor or midwife?

-You should have a check-up with your doctor or midwife as soon as practical.
-Your doctor or midwife can provide support, answer questions and advise about contraception.
+You should have a check-up with your doctor or midwife no later than 6 weeks after you miscarry.
+Your doctor or midwife can provide support, answer questions and advise about contraception or planning future pregnancies.

 What does this mean for future pregnancies?

-Fertility can return immediately after a miscarriage, so consider using contraception until you are ready to start trying again.
+Fertility can return very soon after a miscarriage, so it's important to use contraception until you are ready to start trying again.
+Because ovulation happens before your period, it's possible to become pregnant even before your first period after your miscarriage.

-If you fall pregnant straight after having a miscarriage, the risk that you will miscarry again is slightly higher.
-For this reason, doctors recommend that you wait until you have had at least one period before trying to get pregnant again.
+Some research suggests that you have a slightly higher risk of miscarriage if you become pregnant straight after having a miscarriage.
+For this reason, doctors often recommend that you wait until you have had at least one period before trying to get pregnant again.

 How do I plan for another pregnancy?